 - Camping towel

-- Point and shoot camera and DSLR camera
+- A point-and-shoot camera or DSLR camera

-- iPhone – for entertainment/music
+- iPhone – for photos and entertainment/music

 - A set of playing cards – you know, socializing is good.